Suzanne Aubert: Wellington

 In 1899, Aubert and two sisters arrived unannounced in Wellington and quickly set to work.
 The much-needed home they planned for permanently disabled people would require trained nurses; so the Sisters of Compassion completed a St. John Ambulance Association course.
 Doctors took a personal interest in the training of the Sisters, and people of all creeds were welcomed; none were unwelcome.

 The Sisters set up a soup kitchen that is still operating to this day.
-In 1903, the Sisters established a crèche for the children of working parents.
-Aubert and the Sisters pushed wicker collecting prams, begged for food, and cast-off clothing for distribution to the needy, becoming a familiar part of the city's daily life.
+In 1903, the Sisters established a crèche for the children of single mothers and working parents.Aubert and the Sisters pushed wicker collecting prams, begged for food, and cast-off clothing for distribution to the needy, becoming a familiar part of the city's daily life.

 In 1907, the impressive Home of Compassion was opened, initially for the care of children and babies.
 In 1910, a home for babies was opened in Auckland.
 Unfortunately for Aubert, the unconditional admiration that the people of Wellington had shown her for her work was not shared by some of the hierarchy.
 Problems surfaced.
 The Society of Mary in France, however, was not happy with the direction the Hiruharama community had taken.
 Archbishop Redwood intervened, and with Aubert they established the first religious congregation in New Zealand.